streannsdk/streann-inside-ad-sdk-ios/README.md

 # streann-inside-ad-sdk-ios

-This is an adds support for Swift Package to the Google Interactive Media Ads (IMA) SDK.
+This is an adds support for SwiftUI Package to the Google Interactive Media Ads (IMA) SDK.

 ## Current supported version: